DATAMATH CALCULATOR MUSEUM

 An inside view of some other dismantled Speak & Spell products could be found here.

-The pictured Speak & Spell sports the button keys with the huge TI logo, we know three different designs:
+The pictured Speak & Spell sports the button keys with the huge TI logo, we know four different designs:

-Even the Speak & Spells with the United Kingdom Speech-ROM's reveived all three designs, don't miss the early UK Type 2 and the later UK Type 3.
+Even the Speak & Spells with the United Kingdom Speech-ROMs received all three designs, don't miss the early UK Type 2 and the later UK Type 3.
 Don't miss the rare Japanese edition of the Speak & Spell.

 If you have additions to the above article please email: firstname.lastname@example.org.